How to make an appointment

 To make an enquiry or appointment, please email me firstname.lastname@example.org or call me on 07828 391923 (leaving a clear message and number).
 I can respond to emails more quickly than telephone messages so if you want a quicker response, please email first.

 I aim get back to you within 24 hours during the week.
 I typically do not respond to messages at the weekend.
 Some people like to have a free initial phone consultation for up to 15 minutes, where we can decide whether meeting for an assessment would be a good idea.
 Some people prefer to book an assessment without the initial call – it’s really up to you.

 The assessment process

 We will meet together for an initial 60 minute session.
 Sometimes a 90 minute appointment might seem more appropriate, for example if there is a lot of complexity or more than one person is attending.
-This is a chance for you to tell me about what brings you to therapy and also gives you an opportunity to get a sense of whether you feel comfortable talking to me.
+This is a chance for you to tell me about what brings you to therapy now and also gives you an opportunity to get a sense of whether you feel comfortable talking to me.

 During the initial assessment, I will listen to you and ask questions to clarify or explore further.
 I would hope to cover a range of topics including your strengths, personal history, family history, lifestyle, relationships, and so on – whatever feels relevant.

 Following assessment, we will have some ideas about what therapy might look like and whether a particular approach might be helpful.
 If you decide to work with me and I believe my skills are a good fit for you, then we can agree on an initial plan.
 If therapy with me isn’t suitable for whatever reason, we will discuss this and I will recommend suitable alternatives.